 We've been keeping up with ASUG members with the ASUG Pulse Check survey, asking how they are continuing to adjust to new work and business practices during COVID-19.

-Over the past nine weeks, we’ve asked (and received hundreds of responses) about a wide range of topics: the status of IT projects and staffing, organizational spending trends, and training and development opportunities.
+Since mid-March 2020, we’ve asked (and received hundreds of responses) about a wide range of topics: the status of IT projects and staffing, organizational spending trends, and training and development opportunities.

 We’ve also heard from respondents on how productive they were, and how they felt about attending virtual events.
 (Spoiler alert: They know they are valuable, but attendees don’t universally love them because of the wide range in the quality of webcasts.)
 We also have included a different “fun fact” question each week (e.g., the snack foods that were getting respondents through their new working situations).

 We always want to know how ASUG can help.
 See below for breakdowns of key results.

 Results of the ASUG Pulse Check, Wave 12